nomaddo/loop/README.md

-# f90
+# loop
-a tiny subset of fortran 90 written in ocaml.
+A tiny compiler for experiments of optimizations written in ocaml.

-This project aim to support all feature in fortran 90.

 ## build
 Requrement